 If your account was created after November 2016, you are already in One-password mode.

 1. If you have an older account, you can still activate One-password mode.
 Click on Settings → Go to settings at the top right and select Password & recovery in the left sidebar.
 Under Passwords, deactivate Two-password mode.

 2. You will be asked to provide your old password, two-factor authentication code, and a new password.
 Select Save.
 You are now in One-password mode.

 If your account is in One-password mode, it is also possible to switch to Two-password mode.
 Having two unique passwords boosts your account’s security.
 However, we still recommend One-password mode for most users.

 In Two-password mode, you will be asked to set a login and mailbox password separately.
 The Two-password mode uses a segregated authentication and decryption system, which means logging into a ProtonMail encrypted email account requires two passwords.

 The first login password is used to verify the identity of the user.
-After that, encrypted data can be retrieved.
-The second password is a decryption (mailbox) password which is never sent to us.
-It is used to decrypt data on your device so we do not have access to the decrypted data, or the decryption (mailbox) password.
-This means we cannot hand over your data to third parties.
-For this reason, we are also unable to do mailbox password recovery.
-If you forget your mailbox password, we cannot recover your data.
+The second password is a decryption (mailbox) password that ProtonMail does not have access to.
+It is used to decrypt data on your device; we do not have access to the decrypted data or your decryption (mailbox) password.
+This also means we cannot hand over your data to third parties or perform a mailbox password recovery.
+If you forget your mailbox password, we will not be able to recover your data.